 Within the resampled hauls from step 1, resample the observed lengths (wr).

-From the resampled lengths in step 2, within each haul subset the lengths (wor) at pre-determined subsampling level.
+From the resampled lengths in step 2, subset the lengths (wor) at pre-determined subsampling level.

-With the resampled and subsampled lenth frequency data in step 3, calculate sex-specific population abundance-at-length.
+With the resampled and subsampled length frequency data in step 3, calculate sex-specific population abundance-at-length.

 Within the resampled hauls from step 1, resample the observed ages (wr).